 Unrelated-Real Word Names

-This category uses names and words that a majority of the people are already familiar with and then tie it to their brand.
-Certain brands such as Amazon, Apple, Shell & Twitter are now household names and they have capitalized off the familiarity of the word by linking it to their business – these brand names are popular, easy to remember and often replace the actual definition.
-People are more likely to associate Amazon with an online store and Twitter as a social media platform than their actual definitions – the name of a rainforest and a sound, respectively.
+This category uses names and words that a majority of the people are already familiar with and then tie them to their brand.
+Certain brands such as Amazon, Apple, Shell & Twitter are now household names and they have capitalized off the familiarity of the word by linking it to their business—these brand names are popular, easy to remember and often replace the actual definition.
+People are more likely to associate Amazon with an online store and Twitter as a social media platform than their actual definitions—the name of a rainforest and a sound, respectively.
 The drawback of trying to pick such a name now days is that the domain name is most likely to be unavailable due to its familiarity.

 Prefixed and Suffixed Names

-A relatively simple and perhaps one of the most “done-to-death” naming styles – attaching a prefix/suffix to a word.
-Some of the most famous of these affixes are: -ify, -ster, -r.
+A relatively simple and perhaps one of the most “done-to-death” naming styles—attaching a prefix/suffix to a word.
+Some of the most famous of these affixes are -ify, -ster, and -r.
 Research showed that the number of company names with the suffix -ify went from 5 in 2007 to over 300 by 2014, of which Spotify was perhaps the most recognized and successful brand.
 Due to their simplicity and ease of use, too many companies with such affixes have cropped up, saturating the market with this style of names.
 There might still be some unique names with a prefix and suffix, however, if not thought through well, they may seem a bit too abstract.”

 UPC Codes & Barcodes